 Once again, you will need the monitors configured in a spanned or extended display mode.

-While you are playing your game, you can quickly and easily switch to music or video players by pressing Alt and Tab on your keyboard as explained earlier.
+While playing your game, you can quickly and easily switch to music or video players by pressing Alt and Tab on your keyboard, as explained earlier.

 4. View maps or other reference material for a game

-For some large open-world games like the latest versions of Fallout or Far Cry, having a map on the second monitor can help you locate places easier.
+For some large open-world games like the latest versions of Fallout or Far Cry, having a map on the second monitor can help you locate places more easily.